coverclock/com-diag-hazer/README.md

 Unfortunately in doing so, DTLS eliminates the very advantages that caused me to choose UDP over TCP.

+Most Linux distros will require that you either be in the "dialout" group (preferred), or run as root, in order to access serial devices like GPS receivers.

+Also read the Issues section in the Diminuto README.

 ## Google Maps

 The googlemaps utility converts strings containing latitude and longitude